aelshehawy/academic-kickstart_ash/content/project/schools/index.md

 +++
 # Project title.
-title = "A century of Historical Egyptian Schooling Data (w/Mohamed Saleh)"
+title = "A century of Historical Egyptian Schooling Data "

 # Date this page was created.
 date = 2022-07-13T00:00:00

 # Project summary to display on homepage.
-summary = "Data Collection Project of Egyptian Schools [more info soon :open_hands:!]"
+summary = "Data Collection Project of Egyptian Schools (w/ Mohamed Saleh) [more info soon :open_hands:!]"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["royalties", "pcr"]`